ClearMotion/take-home-1/README.md

 The position field `pos` first contains a latitude coordinate, then a longitude coordinate.
 The `/sessionDistance` endpoint should find the distance between consecutive `data` elements and return the sum of all the distances.

 We DON'T want you to do any geometry.
-Instead, find an npm library which calculates the distance between two coordinate pairs.
+Instead, find an Python library which calculates the distance between two coordinate pairs.
+Document the name of the library and how you installed it.

 Upon success, the endpoint should give this response: